And we are back having more fun than a human being should be allowed to have.

 Okay.

-Well, that's not a concern to me.
+That's not a concern to mine.

 I don't care who paid for it.